mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-ml.md

 * What were the fallacies of Broca's scientific methods?

 **Part 3:** Reflection.
+* Did you find anything surprising about these readings?
 * How did these readings make you feel?
 * What did they make you reflect on?
 * What questions do you have?